Choi Chang-ho

-In 1987, Choi became the IBF Flyweight champion with an 11-round KO win over Dodie Boy Penalosa in Quezon City, Philippines.
+In 1987, Choi became the IBF Flyweight champion with an 11-round KO win over Dodie Boy Peñalosa in Quezon City, Philippines.
 However, he lost the belt in his first defense to Rolando Bohol in 1988.

 In the same year Choi unsuccessfully challenged Khaosai Galaxy for the WBA Super Flyweight title, losing by TKO at 0:56 of round 8.